NatashaBertaina/multimodal-analysis-course/README.md

-# Multimodal script for course
+# Multimodal script for tools used on a course

 This development is powered by CONICET-Argentina, Universidad de Mendoza-Argentina and Universidad Tecnológica Nacional - Facultad Regional Mendoza.